What caused the earthquake in Northridge, CA, in 1994?

 - About 15% take place in the Mediterranean-Asiatic Belt, where convergence is causing the Indian Plate to run into the Eurasian Plate.

 - The remaining 5% are scattered around other plate boundaries or are intraplate earthquakes.

 Earthquake epicenters for magnitude 8.0 and greater events since 1900.
 The earthquake depth shows that most large quakes are shallow focus, but some subducted plates cause deep focus quakes.

 - Small earthquakes are extremely common, but the largest earthquakes are extremely rare.

 - The vast majority of earthquakes happen at plate boundaries.

 - The Pacific Ocean basin has the most earthquakes due to the plate boundaries that line it; the Himalaya region has the second most due to the convergence of India and Asia.

-3. What is the ring of fire?
-What occurs along this ring of fire?
+- What is the Ring of Fire?
+What occurs along this Fing of Fire?

-4. What was the strongest earthquake every recorded?
+- What was the strongest earthquake ever recorded?
 When did it occur?